2007 Arizona Cardinals season: Week 7: at Washington Redskins

-Week 9
+Week 9: at Tampa Bay Buccaneers

 Coming off their bye week, the Cardinals flew to Raymond James Stadium for a Week 9 intraconference duel with the Tampa Bay Buccaneers.
 In the first quarter, the Cards flew first with kicker Neil Rackers getting a 47-yard field goal.
 However, the Buccaneers took the lead with QB Jeff Garcia completing a 37-yard TD pass to WR Joey Galloway.
 In the second quarter, Arizona continued to struggle as Tampa Bay kicker Matt Bryant nailed a 32-yard field goal for the only score of the period.

 In the third quarter, the Cardinals continued to trail as Buccaneers RB Earnest Graham got a 2-yard TD run.
 In the fourth quarter, Arizona began to fight back as RB Edgerrin James got a 3-yard TD run.
 Late in the game, during the Cards last offensive drive, QB Kurt Warner would get intercepted by Safety Jermaine Phillips.
 Even though replays clearly showed that he didn't stay in bounds, Arizona was out of timeouts and therefore were unable to challenge the play.
 It would be remembered as the most controversial call in 2007.

 With the loss, the Cardinals fell to 3–5.

-Week 10
+Week 10: vs. Detroit Lions

 Trying to snap a three-game losing skid, the Cardinals went home for a Week 10 duel with the Detroit Lions.
 In the first quarter, Arizona trailed early as Lions RB Kevin Jones got a 4-yard TD run.
 The Cards would reply with kicker Neil Rackers nailing a 23-yard field goal.
 In the second quarter, the Cardinals took the lead with QB Kurt Warner completing a 1-yard TD pass to WR Larry Fitzgerald, while back-up QB Tim Rattay completed a 2-yard TD pass to TE Leonard Pope.

 In the third quarter, Arizona continued its scorching as Warner completed a 16-yard TD pass to Pope.
 Detroit would respond with Kitna completing a 7-yard TD pass to WR Roy Williams.
 In the fourth quarter, the Cards pulled away with Warner and Fitzgerald hooking up with each other again on a 20-yard TD pass.
 The Lions' last score would be another 7-yard TD pass from Kitna to Williams.

 With the win, the Cardinals improved to 4–5.